 img

-HCC Risk Adjustment Coding Shortcuts
+HCC Risk Adjustment Coding Cheat Sheet

-Coding can be a tedious and intimidating process, with thousands of codes to choose from that all link back to different categories.
 There are two types of codes that help you attain your risk adjustment factor (RAF) score: the hierarchical condition categories (HCC) codes and the international classification of diseases (ICD) codes.

-For context, there are more than 72,000 ICD-10 codes, and 9,757 ICD-10 codes that map to one of the eighty-six HCC codes within the Centers for Medicare and Medicaid Services (CMS)-HCC Risk Adjustment Model.
-When you take a look at these numbers, it’s no wonder why more providers and coders are looking for HCC coding assistance when calculating RAF scores.
+For context, There are more than 72,000 ICD-10 codes, and 9,757 ICD-10 codes that map to one of the eighty-six HCC codes within the Centers for Medicare and Medicaid Services (CMS)-HCC Risk Adjustment Model.
+When you take a look at these numbers, it’s no wonder why more providers and coders are looking for HCC coding assistancewhen calculating RAF scores.

 Having the right coding tool can streamline your coding practices and optimize your patient care.
 Inferscience offers an array of coding tools, such as the HCC Assistant, which provides you with HCC risk adjustment code suggestions after analyzing your patient’s EHR and health record.